jessepav/lacygoill-wiki-backup/tmux/format.md

     #{pane_search_string}

 ###
+### ?

+Here are some (all?) of the info you could ask for:

+    cmd (current, initial)
+    cwd
+    flags
+    height
+    id
+    index
+    name / title
+    position (first/last line, first/last character)
+    tty
+    width

+    a window is zoomed
+    a window is the first/last one
+    a window is the last-but-one to be focused

+    a pane is in a mode
+    a pane is active
+    a pane shares a border with the top/bottom/left/right border of the window

+    a selection has been started in copy mode a rectangle selection is activated

+    the current application is using the terminal alternate screen

+For each info, you could want to specify a context:

+    current session/window/pane

+    session/window/pane by name
+    session/window/pane by ID
+    session/window/pane by index

+    $ tmux display -p '#{pane_current_command}'
+    # by name?
+ID? index?
+    $ tmux lsp '#{pane_current_command}'

+### How to get the name of the current window?

+    $ tmux display -p '#W'

+#### of the second window in the session 'fun'?

+    $ tmux lsw -F '#W' -t fun | sed -n '2p'

+### How to get the number of windows of the current session?

+    $ tmux display -p '#{session_windows}'

+#### the number of windows of the first session?

+    $ tmux ls -F '#{session_windows}' | sed -n '1p'

+##### in the session 'fun'?

+    $ tmux ls | grep '^fun:' | cut -d' ' -f2

+##
 # Issues
 ## I'm writing nested formats; I have 3 consecutive `}`.
 How to prevent Vim from interpreting them as fold markers?